binance/binance-spot-api-docs/testnet/web-socket-api.md

 * If `startTime` and/or `endTime` are specified, `fromId` is ignored.

-  Order lists are filtered by `transactionTime` of the last execution status update.
+  Order lists are filtered by `transactionTime` of the last order list execution status update.

 * If `fromId` is specified, return order lists with order list ID >= `fromId`.